techidaily/site-win-comparisons/source/_posts/discover-the-bottlenecks-how-to-pinpoint-sluggish-components-in-your-pc-insights-from-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://digital-screen-recording.techidaily.com/updated-highlighting-the-finest-video-grabbers-in-windows-10-for-2024/"><u>[Updated] Highlighting the Finest Video Grabbers in Windows 10 for 2024</u></a></li>
+<li><a href="https://facebook-video-footage.techidaily.com/new-in-2024-efficiently-downloading-youtube-sections-in-minutes/"><u>[New] In 2024, Efficiently Downloading YouTube Sections in Minutes</u></a></li>
-<li><a href="https://fox-boxes.techidaily.com/updated-in-2024-beyond-the-boundaries-limitations-in-vr/"><u>[Updated] In 2024, Beyond the Boundaries Limitations in VR</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/new-leveraging-dual-screen-on-apple-devices-through-safari-for-2024/"><u>[New] Leveraging Dual-Screen on Apple Devices Through Safari for 2024</u></a></li>
-<li><a href="https://extra-skills.techidaily.com/updated-perfecting-eq-adjustments-in-ableton/"><u>[Updated] Perfecting EQ Adjustments in Ableton</u></a></li>
+<li><a href="https://extra-support.techidaily.com/2024-approved-peek-behind-ustreams-curtain-and-more/"><u>2024 Approved Peek Behind Ustream's Curtain and More</u></a></li>
-<li><a href="https://program-issues.techidaily.com/cyberpunk-2amoored-eliminating-stuttering-and-smoothing-out-lags/"><u>Cyberpunk 2Amoored: Eliminating Stuttering and Smoothing Out Lags</u></a></li>
+<li><a href="https://howto.techidaily.com/6-solutions-to-fix-error-505-in-google-play-store-on-realme-12-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Solutions to Fix Error 505 in Google Play Store on Realme 12 Pro 5G | Dr.fone</u></a></li>
-<li><a href="https://hardware-reviews.techidaily.com/detailed-analysis-of-the-anycubic-kobra-3-a-pioneering-multicolor-printer-review/"><u>Detailed Analysis of the Anycubic Kobra 3 - A Pioneering Multicolor Printer Review</u></a></li>
+<li><a href="https://win-comparisons.techidaily.com/adding-more-screens-a-guide-to-multi-monitor-support-in-windows-10-by-yl-computing-experts/"><u>Adding More Screens: A Guide to Multi-Monitor Support in Windows 10 by YL Computing Experts</u></a></li>
-<li><a href="https://win-comparisons.techidaily.com/expert-techniques-for-removing-files-in-windows-10-by-yl-software-professionals/"><u>Expert Techniques for Removing Files in Windows 10 by YL Software Professionals</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/apple-iphone-11-pro-max-mirror-to-pc-top-apps-you-must-know-drfone-by-drfone-ios/"><u>Apple iPhone 11 Pro Max Mirror to PC?
+Top Apps You Must Know | Dr.fone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/how-to-unlock-a-network-locked-samsung-galaxy-s23-ultra-phone-by-drfone-android/"><u>How to Unlock a Network Locked Samsung Galaxy S23 Ultra Phone?</u></a></li>
+<li><a href="https://win-comparisons.techidaily.com/determining-your-pcs-readiness-compatibility-requirements-for-running-windows-defender-efficiently-guide-by-yl-software-solutions/"><u>Determining Your PC's Readiness: Compatibility Requirements for Running Windows Defender Efficiently | Guide by YL Software Solutions</u></a></li>
-<li><a href="https://youtube-help.techidaily.com/in-2024-how-to-make-a-youtube-thumbnail-on-mac/"><u>In 2024, How to Make a YouTube Thumbnail On Mac</u></a></li>
+<li><a href="https://win-comparisons.techidaily.com/essential-techniques-for-restoring-your-windows-registry-insights-by-yl-software-experts/"><u>Essential Techniques for Restoring Your Windows Registry: Insights by YL Software Experts</u></a></li>
-<li><a href="https://pokemon-go-android.techidaily.com/in-2024-how-to-use-pokemon-go-joystick-on-realme-12-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How to use Pokemon Go Joystick on Realme 12 5G? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-i-transferred-messages-from-samsung-galaxy-a14-4g-to-iphone-12xs-max-in-seconds-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How I Transferred Messages from Samsung Galaxy A14 4G to iPhone 12/XS (Max) in Seconds | Dr.fone</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-if-you-want-to-replace-or-delete-the-sky-pictures-or-background-media-then-give-a-quick-read-to-this-article-for-effective-solutions/"><u>New 2024 Approved If You Want to Replace or Delete the Sky Pictures or Background Media, Then Give a Quick Read to This Article for Effective Solutions</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/how-to-unlock-iphone-se-2022-with-a-mask-on-drfone-by-drfone-ios/"><u>How to Unlock iPhone SE (2022) with a Mask On | Dr.fone</u></a></li>
-<li><a href="https://win-comparisons.techidaily.com/resolving-empty-image-files-expert-tips-by-yl-software-for-effective-scanning-results/"><u>Resolving Empty Image Files: Expert Tips by YL Software for Effective Scanning Results</u></a></li>
+<li><a href="https://win-comparisons.techidaily.com/join-the-party-tyme-revolution-new-song-releases-every-week-for-your-karaoke-sessions-subscription-service-started-on-9817-perfect-for-pcdj-enthusiasts/"><u>Join the Party Tyme Revolution!
+New Song Releases Every Week for Your Karaoke Sessions | Subscription Service Started on 9/8/17 | Perfect for PCDJ Enthusiasts</u></a></li>
-<li><a href="https://win-comparisons.techidaily.com/top-issues-impacting-your-pcs-efficiency-insights-from-yl-computing/"><u>Top Issues Impacting Your PC's Efficiency: Insights From YL Computing</u></a></li>
+<li><a href="https://win11-tips.techidaily.com/maximize-your-windows-experience-with-unseen-functionalities-from-vivetool/"><u>Maximize Your Windows Experience with Unseen Functionalities From ViVeTool</u></a></li>
-<li><a href="https://win-comparisons.techidaily.com/transform-your-macbook-with-yl-softwares-premium-sailor-moon-background-graphics-and-imagery-a-must-have-for-fans/"><u>Transform Your MacBook with YL Software's Premium Sailor Moon Background Graphics and Imagery – A Must-Have for Fans!</u></a></li>
+<li><a href="https://apple-account.techidaily.com/protecting-your-privacy-how-to-remove-apple-id-from-apple-iphone-6s-plus-by-drfone-ios/"><u>Protecting Your Privacy How To Remove Apple ID From Apple iPhone 6s Plus</u></a></li>
-<li><a href="https://win-comparisons.techidaily.com/troubleshooting-tips-resolving-issues-with-malfunctioning-applications-insights-by-yl-software-solutions/"><u>Troubleshooting Tips: Resolving Issues with Malfunctioning Applications - Insights by YL Software Solutions</u></a></li>
+<li><a href="https://win-comparisons.techidaily.com/solving-sluggish-wi-fi-a-guide-to-boosting-windows-network-performance-insights-by-yl-computing/"><u>Solving Sluggish Wi-Fi: A Guide to Boosting Windows Network Performance - Insights by YL Computing</u></a></li>
-<li><a href="https://win-comparisons.techidaily.com/understanding-the-causes-of-decreased-performance-post-windows-11-update-an-in-depth-analysis-by-yl-computing/"><u>Understanding the Causes of Decreased Performance Post-Windows 11 Update: An In-Depth Analysis by YL Computing</u></a></li>
+<li><a href="https://win-comparisons.techidaily.com/top-apps-for-efficiently-opening-and-editing-ms-excel-files-insights-from-yl-computing/"><u>Top Apps for Efficiently Opening and Editing MS Excel Files: Insights From YL Computing</u></a></li>
-<li><a href="https://win-comparisons.techidaily.com/unveiling-potential-threats-how-the-windows-registry-could-compromise-your-systems-safety-explored-by-yl-computing/"><u>Unveiling Potential Threats: How the Windows Registry Could Compromise Your System's Safety - Explored by YL Computing</u></a></li>
+<li><a href="https://win-comparisons.techidaily.com/troubleshooting-guide-how-to-fix-a-scanner-displaying-wrong-colors-tips-by-yl-computing/"><u>Troubleshooting Guide: How to Fix a Scanner Displaying Wrong Colors - Tips by YL Computing</u></a></li>
-<li><a href="https://win-comparisons.techidaily.com/yl-software-user-guide-easy-steps-to-manage-audio-settings/"><u>YL Software User Guide: Easy Steps to Manage Audio Settings</u></a></li>
+<li><a href="https://win-comparisons.techidaily.com/troubleshooting-guide-resolving-issues-with-your-yl-software-expert-advice-from-yl-computing/"><u>Troubleshooting Guide: Resolving Issues with Your YL Software - Expert Advice From YL Computing</u></a></li>
 </ul></div>